sdenier/Geco/README.md

 The Geco UI is designed to provide a lean user experience: navigate through stage workflow using the top tabs, and access data by direct manipulation.

-Geco can handle multiple race formats: classic inline, free order, Orient'Show (penalty count, knockout qualifications).
+Geco can handle multiple race formats: classic inline, free order, orientshow, multi-sections with time penalties, neutralized legs.

-About the 2.2
+About the 2.3
 -------------

-Geco 2.2 provides faster ecard readouts and introduces course sets, which enables easier handling of One Man Relay events and the like...
+Geco 2.3 enables the multi-sections race format, which can mix inline and free order sections, provide time penalties per control, section neutralization, split printing with sections...

 Install & Launch